 Agentic Measurement Probes

 Why this matters.
 Credible agentic AI security needs measurement, not only guidance.
-This pack turns SecurityRecipes controls into repeatable probes that can be consumed by AI platform reviews, MCP gateways, procurement security, and acquisition diligence.
+This pack turns SecurityRecipes controls into repeatable probes that can be consumed by AI platform reviews, MCP gateways, procurement security, and trust review diligence.

 SecurityRecipes is positioned as the secure context layer for agentic AI.
 The Agentic Measurement Probe Pack makes that position more concrete: it asks whether a workflow can reconstruct the context, tools, identities, policy decisions, memory, egress, approvals, verifiers, and threat signals behind an agent run.